parisasoltani/Technical-Test/README.md

-Random Forest Classification works way better!!yay!
+Random Forest Classification works way better!!yay!😁

+Due my experiences, when we want to classify a large dataset, normally random forest will give us a better result.
+I also tried SVM to compare them with each other.
+Therefore, using Random Forest will give us a better accuracy for this dataset.